Gustave Caillebotte: Later life

-In 1881, Caillebotte acquired a property at Petit-Gennevilliers, on the banks of the Seine near Argenteuil, and he moved there permanently in 1888.
+In 1881, Caillebotte acquired a property at Petit-Gennevilliers, on the banks of the Seine near Argenteuil.
+His brother Martial married in 1887, and Gustave moved to the Petit-Gennevilliers property permanently in 1888.
+Caillebotte's property had a shipyard for him to design his own yachts.
+The move also put him in proximity to regattas and he won several races with his boat, Roastbeef.
 He ceased showing his work at age 34 and devoted himself to gardening and to building and racing yachts, and he spent much time with his brother, Martial, and his friend Auguste Renoir.
 Renoir often came to stay at Petit-Gennevilliers, and engaged in far-ranging discussions on art, politics, literature, and philosophy.
 Caillebotte was a model for Renoir's 1881 painting, Luncheon of the Boating Party.
 Although he never married, Caillebotte appears to have had a serious relationship with Charlotte Berthier, a woman eleven years his junior and of the lower class, to whom he left a sizeable annuity.

+While Caillebotte was known for his urban and domestic scenes, he also painted many rural scenes of the area around his home in the years before his death.
+His work had shifted to en plein air works of landscape painting, especially river scenes.

-Caillebotte's painting career slowed dramatically in the early 1890s when he stopped working on large canvases.
+Caillebotte is most well-known for smoothly executing depictions of the surroundings of Paris with realism, in the 1870s and 1880s.
+His painting career slowed dramatically in the early 1890s when he stopped working on large canvases.
 Caillebotte died of pulmonary congestion while working in his garden at Petit-Gennevilliers in 1894 at age 45.
 He was interred at Père Lachaise Cemetery in Paris.